Native Americans and Ukrainians in a Parallel World

 Source: Adapted from ATPN National News.
 Read the full story and watch the video.

-In summary, I would like to leave the final words to a quote from Dr Francis Whiskeyjack.
+In summary, I want to leave the final words to a quote from Dr Francis Whiskeyjack

 From a humanitarian standpointI see it as another Holocaust.